nickel-org/nickel.rs/README.md

 Some of the features are:

-* Easy handlers: A handler is just a function that takes an `Request` and `ResponseWriter`
+* Easy handlers: A handler is just a function that takes a `Request` and `ResponseWriter`
 * Variables in routes.
 Just write `my/route/:someid`
 * Easy parameter access: `request.params.get(&"someid")`